 Alexei Venetsianov – Russian painter

-Alexei Venetsianov (1780-1847) was a Russian painter, master of genre scenes of peasant life, teacher, member of the St. Petersburg Academy of Arts, the founder of the so-called Venetsianov School.
-He was one of the founders of the Russian genre painting.
+Alexei Venetsianov was a Russian painter, master of genre scenes of peasant life, teacher, member of the St. Petersburg Academy of Arts.
+By the way, he was the founder of the so-called Venetsianov School.

-Great-grandfather of the artist Fyodor Proko, his wife Angela and their son George left Greece and came to Russia in 1730-1740.
+You know, great-grandfather of the artist, his wife and their son left Greece for Russia in 1730-1740.